Pushpavel/AutoCp/docs/installation.md

-!> At the moment, only pre-release versions of the plugin are available

 ## Install Plugin

 ?> Manually installing the plugin would give you the latest version at least 2 days earlier than IDE built-in plugin